 >> Read the arXiv version of the paper published in PRL here

-We discovered the resonances when developing a systematic two-timescale formalism for the two-body problem in the highly relativistic, small mass ratio regime.
-Such methods are necessary if we want to model the system over a long inspiral time.
+We discovered the impact of resonances on inspirals and GWs when developing a systematic two-timescale formalism for the two-body problem in the highly relativistic, small mass ratio regime.
+Such methods are necessary to model the system over a long inspiral time, which is required for extracting the unique science from these sources.
 You can read more about this framework for the orbital motion here.